 Figure 1 shows the frequency distribution of Russian gray zone operations since 1994.
 We follow the coding criteria used in DCID, coding each country-year’s intensity as the highest observed Russian intervention on a scale where information operations are the least intense type of intervention and ground troops are the most intense.
 Contrary to descriptions of gray zone conflict as new or the product of technological innovation, there does not appear to be an increase in low-intensity or non-kinetic Russian activity over time.
 Chechnya (1999) and Georgia (2008) represent the most intense Russian intervention and 2014 experienced the highest number of interventions (most of which were associated with Ukraine).
 Russian gray zone operations have not increased in intensity, but they do appear to be happening more frequently.
 This might reflect a weakening of Western deterrence, an emboldening of Russian leadership, or the maturation of technical capabilities.
 Whatever the cause, the result is likely to be a self-defeating (for Russia) strengthening of Western defenses and resolve given better information about the nature of the Russian threat.
 Like a stain on a microscope slide, Russian operations highlight the contours of the Western deterrence gradient.

 A basic hypothesis of our theory is that limited war constrained by deterrence (gray zone conflict) should be distributed along a deterrence gradient, with conflict intensity inversely proportional to the credibility of deterrence.
-Limited war that is motivated by efficiency, by contrast, should be less correlated with geography.
+Limited war that is motivated only by efficiency and effectiveness considerations, by contrast, should be less correlated with geography.

 Figure 1 Intensity of Russian intervention over time.
 The bars represent the average intensity of Russian interventions in each year using the 1-5 scale provided.
-The line denotes the number of Russian interventions in each year.
+The line denotes the number of interventions per year.

 Figure 2 reveals a pattern that is roughly consistent with our argument about the geographical deterrence gradient.
 At the West end is the United States, and on the East end is Russia.
 In between are European states in a variety of alliance configurations with the United States, to include no alliance at all.
 Russia appears to be willing to use more force in its “near abroad” where it is less deterred than farther away.
 The exception to this geographical pattern is Syria, which hosts a major Russian naval base on the Mediterranean.
 The port of Tartus, a staging base for Russian combat operations in Syria, serves to lessen the Russian loss of strength gradient and may help to explain the Syrian exception to the East-West pattern in the intensity of Russian operations in Figure 2.